-- a) To prepare capital estimates jointly with Chief Officers to report them to the Cabinet for approval which will make recommendations to the Council. - b) To be responsible for the monitoring of the capital programme in conjunction with the Corporate Manager, Corporate Property and Assets. - c) To prepare and submit reports to the Cabinet on the projected income, expenditure and resources compared with the approved estimates on a quarterly basis.
+- a) To prepare capital estimates jointly with Chief Officers to report them to the Cabinet for approval which will make recommendations to the Council. - b) To be responsible for the monitoring of the capital programme in conjunction with the Chief Officer (Housing and AssetsCorporate Manager, Corporate Property and Assets). - c) To prepare and submit reports to the Cabinet on the projected income, expenditure and resources compared with the approved estimates on a quarterly basis.
 The report will identify changes in capital resources, including the generation of capital receipts and the effect of carry forward together with quantifying contractually uncommitted values by scheme. - d) To obtain authorisation from the Cabinet for individual schemes where the estimated expenditure exceeds the capital programme provision by more than the specified amount. - e) To ensure that whole schemes, or distinct parts thereof, which are identified as slipping into the following financial year, shall be included in the Capital Programme assessments for the later year. - f) Ensure that the approved Capital Programme includes information on grant funded schemes if appropriate.

-- a) To comply with guidance concerning capital schemes and controls issued by the Chief Finance Officer. - b) To ensure that all capital proposals have undergone a project appraisal in accordance with guidance issued by the Chief Finance Officer. - c) To prepare regular reports reviewing the capital programme provisions for their services. - d) To ensure that adequate records are maintained for all capital contracts. - e) To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the Chief Finance Officer, where required. - f) To ensure that credit agreements such as leasing agreements are not entered into without the agreement of the Chief Finance Officer (via the Treasury Management Team) and if applicable approval of the scheme through the capital programme.

-g) To ensure that for the purchase of all items which are not brand new that a Hire Purchase Information (HPI) check has been undertaken to ensure that there is no outstanding finance.
+- To comply with guidance concerning capital schemes and controls issued by the Chief Finance Officer. - b) To ensure that all capital proposals have undergone a project appraisal in accordance with guidance issued by the Chief Finance Officer. - To prepare regular reports reviewing the capital programme provisions for their services. - d) To ensure that adequate records are maintained for all capital contracts. - To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the Chief Finance Officer, where required. - f) To ensure that credit agreements such as leasing agreements are not entered into without the agreement of the Chief Finance Officer (via the Treasury g) To ensure that for the purchase of all items which are not brand new that a Hire Purchase Information (HPI) check has been undertaken to ensure that there is no outstanding finance.